Haiti’s Troubled Path to Development

 • Once the wealthiest colony in the Americas, Haiti is now the Western Hemisphere’s poorest country, with more than half of its population living below the World Bank's poverty line.

-• Foreign intervention and debt, political instability, and natural disasters have long stymied development efforts in Haiti, where governance remains paralyzed by a presidential assassination and violent civil unrest.
+• Foreign intervention and debt, political instability, and natural disasters have long stymied development efforts in Haiti, but there are hopes a new prime minister could help stabilize governance.

 • While the Joe Biden administration has ruled out sending U.S. troops to the island, it has pledged to provide financial support for a UN-authorized, Kenya-led multinational force to fight Haiti’s powerful gangs.